aquasecurity/starboard/docs/integrations.md

 EOF
 )"
 ```

+The Trivy server could be your own deployment, or it could be an external service.
+See [Trivy documentation][trivy-clientserver]
+for more information on deploying Trivy in `ClientServer` mode.

 If the server requires access token and / or custom HTTP authentication headers, you may add `trivy.serverToken`
 and `trivy.serverCustomHeaders` properties to the `starboard` secret.